kyphan38/web/assets/docs/study/vault/2-learning-the-vault-architecture.md

 - File
   - Appends logs to a file
-  - Does not manage log rotation (you should use tools like logrotate, fluentd, etc.).
+  - Does not manage log rotation (you should use tools like logrotate, fluentd, etc.)
   - Can be used with log shipping tools for centralized logging
 - Syslog
   - Sends audit logs to the local syslog daemon
-  - Only logs locally; must be forwarded using external tools if centralization is needed.
+  - Only logs locally; must be forwarded using external tools if centralization is needed
 - Socket
   - Sends logs to a TCP, UDP, or Unix domain socket
   - Considered unreliable due to the nature of the transport protocols